Ethylene Acetone Acetone Difference

 1. Structure and composition

-The molecular structures of ethylene acetone and acetone are similar to a certain extent, but they are different.
-The molecular formula of ethylene acetone is the structural formula of C and H, while the molecular formula of acetone is the structural formula of C and H. Ethylene acetone has a vinyl group (CH₂ = CH₂) and an acetone group (CO) linked structure, while acetone is a simple three-carbon ketone structure.
+The molecular structures of ethylene acetone and acetone are similar to a certain extent, however they're different.
+For example The molecular formula of ethylene acetone is the structural formula of C and H, while the molecular formula of acetone is the structural formula of C and H. Ethylene acetone has a vinyl group (CH₂ = CH₂) and an acetone group (CO) linked structure, while acetone is a simple three-carbon ketone structure.
+Ethylene acetone has a complex structure, containing two hydroxyl (-OH) groups, while acetone has only one hydroxyl group.
+This structural difference makes ethylene acetone greater chemically active and reactive, while acetone is relatively less reactive.

-2. Application field
+2. consumption field

-Ethylene acetone and acetone have different applications in the chemical industry.
-Ethylene acetone is mainly used in the production of ethylene propanol (Ethylene Propyl Alcohol), which is an important solvent and chemical intermediate widely used in plastic manufacturing, solvent use, and other chemical processes.
-Acetone is mainly used to prepare acetone oxime (Carbexanthine), which is a highly effective antibacterial agent commonly used in the medical field.
+Ethylene acetone and acetone have different applications in the chemical sector.
+Ethylene acetone is mainly applied in the production of ethylene propanol (Ethylene Propyl Alcohol), which is an crucial solvent-based products and chemical intermediate broadly applied in plastic manufacturing, solvent-based products consumption, and other chemical processes.
+But Acetone is mainly applied to prepare acetone oxime (Carbexanthine), which is a highly efficiently antibacterial agent frequently applied in the medical field.
+In my experience,

 3. Preparation method